hoodchris/agentic-ai-ucreq2/draft-agentic-ai-usecases-requirements.md

-are intended to guide IETF standardization work on protocols in the context of agent-to-agent communication, agent-to-tool communication, with focus on multimodal communicaiton, session management, discovey, communicaiton security, agent identity and authorization.
+are intended to guide IETF standardization work on protocols in the context of agent-to-agent communication, agent-to-tool communication, with focus on multimodal communicaiton, session management, discovey, communication security, agent identity and authentication.

 --- middle